Gorj County: Demographics

+At the 2021 census, Gorj County had a population of 314,685.

 Geography

 Gorj County has a total area of 5602 km2.

 The North side of the county consists of various mountains from the Southern Carpathians group.
 In the West there are the Vâlcan Mountains, and in the East there are the Parâng Mountains and the Negoveanu Mountains.
 The two groups are split by the Jiu River.

 To the South, the heights decrease through the hills to a high plain at the Western end of the Wallachian Plain.

-The main river, which collects all the smaller rivers, is the Jiu River.
+The main river, which collects all the smaller rivers, is the Jiu River; its tributaries include the Tismana, Gilort, and Motru rivers.